- Parenting Principles Slideshow Pictures

-What are milestones in physical development for tweens (children 9-11 years of age)?
+- What are milestones in cognitive and academic development for tweens (children 9-11 years of age)?

 The physical changes associated with puberty may start as early as 8 years of age in girls and 9 years of age in boys.
 While this early time frame is unusual, it is not uncommon to have the earlier pubertal milestones starting by 11 years of age.
 A moderate percentage of late tweens may develop body odor, an increase in sweat rate, and an increase in skin oils which may be associated with early acne.

-What are tips for parents caring for a preteen (child 9-11 years of age)?
+What are tips for parents caring for a preteen?

 The 9- to 11-year-old child is still emotionally dependent upon his parents.
 As such, parents maintain the status of a role-model figure.
 Healthy nutritional choices and an active lifestyle are very often reflected in children's choices of food and activities.
 If the parent's weekend is spent on the couch munching chips and dip, it is not surprising that children may withdraw from outdoor activities and spend an excessive amount of time watching TV or engaging in computer games.
 The tremendous increase in fast-food consumption and reduction in vigorous physical activity is linked to the obesity epidemic in both children and adults.
 A recent study indicates that if the obesity epidemic continues unabated, one in three children will develop type 2 diabetes during their lifetime.
 The individual and social/economic implications of such a development would be monumental.

-Tweens are emotionally linked to their peers with a strong emphasis on "group think" -- to be accepted implies being like your peers.
-The early understanding that soon I will be a teenage (and all that it implies) will appear on the horizon between 10 and 11 years of age.
+Tweens are emotionally linked to their peers with a strong emphasis on "group think" - to be accepted implies being like your peers.
+The early understanding, "Soon I will be a teenager," and all that it implies, will appear on the horizon between 10 and 11 years of age.
 Conversely, the teenager's need to be independent of family has not yet developed.
 As such, children 9 to 11 years of age should be encouraged to participate in group events that benefit the common good.
 A social obligation for service to others should be discussed and practiced.
 Church groups, volunteer organizations, and scouting experiences all provide such an opportunity.
 Similarly, participation in family activities and individual responsibilities for the betterment of the family (such as chores) should also become part of a routine lifestyle.
 Children between 9 to 11 years of age are generally less egocentric than when they were younger and as such should find gratification and pleasure helping others.